ZweiEuro/socketio-esp-idf/README.md

 I am not using the usual subscription system of socketio.
 If you want to get events use esp_event internal manager with the events defined by me.

+## Usage notice:
+Any function taking an client_id locks the struct internally.
+This includes the packet creation functions as they internally need the namespace in order to create proper payloads.

+When manually using them do not forget unlocking them.

 ## First connect

 The first connection message is generated and negotiated automatically.
 From this this library gets the session ID and various timeout values amongst other things.